 - Upload photos or screenshots to your form

 You can click on any step to go back and edit before clicking Submit.

 What happens next

-When the ASA receives your submission, they will let you know if they will take up your complaint.
+When the ASA receives your submission, you will get an automatic email with a case reference.
+They will then decide whether to act on your complaint, and let you know.
 The ASA may be able to resolve the complaint quickly by contacting the promoter, rather than conducting a formal investigation – for example, they could chase up an undelivered prize.
 Formal investigations take longer.
 The advertiser will be contacted and asked to provide evidence, the ASA Council will decide whether or not the CAP Code has been breached, and a ruling of ‘Upheld’ (the ASA agrees with your complaint) or ‘Not Upheld’ (the ASA disagrees) will be published on the ASA website.
 If the complaint is ‘Not Upheld’ no further action is taken.

 If you’re not happy with the ASA ruling, there is an Independent Review Procedure that allows complainants and advertisers to request a review within 21 days of the ASA decision.

 Rulings are published on the ASA website every week and in some cases the national press have picked up on stories of promotions gone bad.
 If the rules have been breached, the advertisement must be changed or withdrawn.
 This rarely occurs with prize promotions as by the time an investigation is conducted, the promotion is usually over.
 Persistent offenders may be referred to Trading Standards or Ofcom for further action.

 If you do have a problem with a prize promotion, do your best to sort it out directly via email or social media.
 A polite Facebook post or message can sometimes be enough for a promoter to realise they’ve made a mistake and fix it – and hopefully they won’t make that mistake again!